 Arthur Ashe Kids’ Day powered by Net Generation is the largest single-day, grassroots tennis and entertainment event in the world, with chart-topping music acts and today’s best tennis players coming together to celebrate tennis legend and humanitarian Arthur Ashe.

-The day features a ticketed Stadium Show inside Arthur Ashe Stadium, as well as a free Grounds Festival at the USTA Billie Jean King National Tennis Center in Flushing Meadows, NY.
+The day features a ticketed Stadium Show inside Arthur Ashe Stadium, as well as a free Kids' Festival at the USTA Billie Jean King National Tennis Center in Flushing Meadows, NY.

 Past performers such as Flo Rida, Shawn Mendes, Ariana Grande, Justin Bieber, Alessia Cara, Demi Lovato, Rihanna, Fifth Harmony, Jonas Brothers, Britney Spears and Backstreet Boys have rocked the house at AAKD.

 Tennis superstars have included Venus and Serena Williams, Roger Federer, Novak Djokovic, Rafael Nadal, Maria Sharapova and Andy Murray, joined by celebrities including Ansel Elgort, Alec Baldwin, Nick Cannon, John Cena, Ellen DeGeneres, Will Ferrell, along with Michelle Obama.